amir20/phantomjs-node/README.md

 ## Installation

 ### Node v6.x and later
-Latest version of phnatom does **require Node v6.x and later**.
+Latest version of phantom does **require Node v6.x and later**.
 You can install with
 ```bash
 $ npm install phantom --save
 ```